ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 ``Tree`` implements a tree that is used to express hierarchical relationships such as between ``Table`` and ``Column`` objects.
-``Tree`` also provides a mapping between the names of scisheet elements and the object associated with the name
+``Tree`` also provides a mapping between the name of the scisheet element and the object associated with the name
 (e.g., to handle user requests).
 ``ColumnContainer`` manages a collections of ``Table`` and ``Column`` objects.
 ``Column`` is a container of data values.
 ``Table`` knows about rows, and it does formula evaluation using ``evaluate()``.
-``UITable`` handles user requests (e.g., renaming a column and inserting a row) in a way that is independent of the client implemenation.
+``UITable`` handles user requests (e.g., renaming a column and inserting a row) in a way that is independent of the client implementation.
 ``DTTable`` provides client specific services, such as rendering tables into HTML using ``render()``.

 The classes ``NameSpace`` (a Python namespace) and ``ColumnVariable`` are at the center of formula evaluation.
 The ``evaluate()`` method in ``Table`` generates Python code that is executed in a Python namespace.
-This SciSheets runtime creates an instance of a ``ColumnVariable`` for each ``Column`` in the scisheet being evaluated.
+The SciSheets runtime creates an instance of a ``ColumnVariable`` for each ``Column`` in the scisheet being evaluated.
 ``ColumnVariable`` puts the name of its corresponding ``Column`` into the namespace, and assigns